 Students who aim to score well in the board exams will find this MP Board Class 10 Maths Syllabus very useful.
-Board exams can be a daunting experience to many of us.
+Board exams can be a daunting experience for many of us.
 Also, if it is an upcoming mathematics board examination, we really want to put our best forward on the answer scripts.
-MP Board Class 10 Mathematics as a subject, perhaps is like a break from all the other subjects where we do not have to make a conscious effort to remember the year in which a particular battle was fought as in history or remembering Mendel’s law of inheritance as in biology.
-Just a couple of formulae in mathematics, and we are good to go.
+MP Board Class 10 Mathematics as a subject, perhaps is like a break from all the other subjects.
+In a subject like History, we have to make a conscious effort to remember the year in which a particular battle was fought or remembering Mendel’s law of inheritance as in Biology.
+Just a couple of formulae in mathematics and we are good to go.
 To understand the marking scheme and exam pattern, students can also refer to the mp board 10th blueprint 2020.

 The following is the 2021-2022 syllabus for MP board 10th class: